Carlsson I cabinet: Social policy

 During February 1986 the cabinet held negotiations about with the conservative opposition about social policy.
 The Social Democratic Party wanted to raise child allowances and extend parental allowance.
 By 28 February the Moderate Party, the Centre Party, and the Liberal People's Party had left the negotiations.
 The Centre Party later returned to negotiations, and with support from them and the Left Party the proposition passed.
 The new law meant that child allowance was raised from 400 SEK/month to 485 SEK/month.

-General election, 1988
+1988 general election

 Before the general election in 1988, the three conservative parties agree on a proposal to implement a taxed health care allowance on 15 000 SEK per child and year.
 Cost of childcare up to the same amount would be deductible in the declaration.
 In total the proposal would have costed 8 billion Swedish crowns.
 The social democrats instead wanted to extend parental allowance during a period of three years, from nine to eight months.
 The Social Democrat's proposal were to cost 5,5 billions.
 The Social Democratic Party lost three seats in the election.
 The communistic Left Party gained one seat.
 The Green Party passed the election threshold for the first time, receiving 5.5 percent of the votes and thus twenty seats in parliament.
 The conservative parties together lost nineteen seats.